KnowageLabs/Knowage-Documentation/functionalities-guide/chart/index.rst

      Chart structure.

-Clicking on the **Configuration** page you will found seven different blocks as you can see in figure below.
+Clicking on the **Configuration** page you will found eight different blocks as you can see in figure below.

 .. figure:: media/image93.png